Debugging with git

 ^1b75ab3 file1.txt (maschmi 2025-06-22 12:07:49 +0200 2) Line 2

-As we can see, Line 2
+As we can see, Line 2 is coming from

-and was introduced in commit
+file1.txt and was introduced in commit

 Git bisect